-4 NCAA assistant coaches among 10 charged with fraud and corruption
+Four NCAA assistant coaches among 10 charged in corruption scandal

 NEW YORK — Four college basketball coaches were among those facing federal charges Tuesday in a wide probe of fraud and corruption in the NCAA, authorities said.

 The coaches were identified in court papers as Chuck Person of Auburn University, Emanuel Richardson of the University of Arizona, Tony Bland of the University of Southern California and Lamont Evans of Oklahoma State.
-It was not immediately clear who would represent them at initial court appearances.
+They are in federal custody and expected to make court appearances later Tuesday.

 They were among 10 people charged in Manhattan federal court.
 Others included managers, financial advisers and representatives of a major international sportswear company.
 The details were to be discussed at a news conference on Tuesday afternoon.